Ninetalesgh/dndcampaign/vault/database/spells.md

 You conjure forth a raging whirlwind of blood in a radius 3 *(4.5m)* circle centered on a point you can see within range.
 The area is difficult terrain, and a living creature that starts its turn in the area must succeed on a CON Save or lose one unexpended hit die, or drop to 0 Hit Points if it cannot.
 Whenever a creature loses a hit die in this way, the whirlwind’s radius grows by 1 *(1.5m)*, then each creature in its area takes 1d6 Slashing damage.
-At Higher Levels.
-If you cast this spell using a spell slot of Level 7 or higher, the Duration is 1 hour.
+**Using a Higher-Level Spell Slot.** If you cast this spell using a spell slot of Level 7 or higher, the Duration is 1 hour.
 If you use a Level 9 spell slot, the spell lasts until it is dispelled.
 Using a spell slot of Level 7 or higher grants a Duration that doesn’t require Concentration.
 - **Classes**: Druid, Sorcerer
 *(Source: CS)*